Level 3 Emergency First Aid at Work (EFAW) + Rugby-Specific Training

 Q: Why has the RFU stopped delivering first aid training?

-A: The RFU has moved away from delivering courses directly so it can focus on player welfare guidance and standards.
-Training is now provided by independent FATPs who meet the required standards.
+A: The RFU has shifted focus to player welfare guidance and standards.
+Therefore, first aid training is now delivered by independent FATPs who meet RFU requirements.

 Q: Who provides first aid training now?

-A: Independent FATPs listed on the RFU First Aid Training Map deliver Level 3 EFAW and rugby-specific content.
+A: Approved FATPs listed on the RFU First Aid Training Map deliver Level 3 EFAW and rugby pitchside first aid courses.

 Q: Is RCH Training recognised by the RFU?

 A: Yes.
-RCH Training is listed on the RFU First Aid Training Map and delivers courses that meet the RFU’s minimum requirements for rugby clubs and align with HSE standards.
+RCH Training is officially listed on the RFU First Aid Training Map and delivers courses that meet RFU minimum standards for rugby clubs while aligning with HSE regulations.

 Q: Is my qualification still valid?

 A: Yes.
-A Level 3 EFAW certificate is valid for 3 years.
-Certificates should be uploaded to RFU GMS profiles, with annual refreshers recommended via RFU HEADCASE or FARU CPD online modules.
+A Level 3 EFAW certificate remains valid for 3 years.
+Moreover, you can upload your certificate directly to your RFU GMS profile.
+Annual refreshers are recommended via RFU HEADCASE or FARU CPD online modules.

 Q: Do courses still cover rugby-specific injuries?